The smallest Transit is a neat solution for those upgrading from a car-based van

 - Trailer Sway Control, which can brake individual wheels to keep trailers under control

-Base Kombi models also feature no less than six airbags as standard, while the Trend and Sport panel van models with Ford Sync include an emergency assist function.
+Base Kombi models also feature no less than six airbags as standard, plus tyre pressure monitoring (this is optional on the rest of the range), while the Trend and Sport panel van models with Ford Sync include an emergency assist function.

 In the event of an accident, this can automatically place a call direct to local emergency service operators if the occupants’ mobile phone is connected to the Bluetooth system.
 It can provide the van’s exact location and uses the correct local language to give the information, based on GPS information.
 Very clever.

 As for security, the Transit Courier features remote locking and an immobilser as standard.
-You will have to pay extra for an alarm system, however.
+You will have to pay extra for an alarm system, though.

 Which Ford Transit Courier is best for me?